 For most of our preprocessors, you can turn on processing for a file by giving it the appropriate file extension.
 The Project Editor will automatically generate a ‘processed’ version of the file for you.

 These are the preprocessors that the Editor currently supports, and their file extensions.

 For files that are in a preprocessor syntax, but you do not want to get processed, prefix the file name with an underscore (_).

 Sometimes, you may not want every file with a particular file extension to get processed.
 For example, a SCSS project may use partial files, or a Pug project may have files for includes.
 By prefixing the file name with an underscore, the Editor will know not to create a processed file for that file.
 These files will still be available to the preprocessor for imports and include statements, they just won’t get their own output file.

 .processed. file, you should use that link in your HTML.

 Some processors run on files without special file extensions, so you’ll need to elect to use these in the Project Settings.

 By switching this processor on, all of your files with the

-.processed.min. file that you can reference in your HTML.
+script.processed.js file you can link to for your HTML.